1. Home

 For many homeowners in the United States, installing solar panels is a good investment that will increase your property value and reduce your long-term energy costs.

-The key value proposition of most residential solar energy systems is that you can replace some of your existing expenses (utility company bills) using an asset that generates electricity with the power of the sun (retail price of the sun’s energy: $0).
+The key value proposition of most residential solar energy systems is replacing some of your utility electricity with free electricity from the power of the sun.

-So… although you will not be producing any actual income with the power generated by your panels, your solar return on investment can be viewed as how much you can save on electricity bills.
+So, although you will not be producing any actual income, your solar return on investment comes from how much you can save on electricity bills.

-At some point within your solar energy system’s operating lifetime, the dollar amount you invested will equal the total grid-supplied electricity costs that you have avoided with solar power.
+At some point during your solar energy system’s operating lifetime, the dollar amount you invested will equal the total grid-supplied electricity costs you have avoided with solar power.
 At this break-even point, your system will have “paid for itself” in what is known as your solar panel payback period.
+(Overpriced systems and those in unfavorable markets may have payback periods that are too long to make solar panels worth it on a financial basis.)

-Around the web, there are many solar return-on-investment calculators that you can use to get a better idea of how much money you can save by going solar.
-However, with many unique variables to consider and different methods of calculation on the backend, you may notice that your estimated solar ROI can change depending on what tool you use.
+There are solar return-on-investment calculators online you can use to get an idea how much you can save going solar.
+However, with many unique variables to consider, you may notice your estimated ROI can change depending on what tool you use.

-1. Determine the total costs of your investment, including all project expenses, installation costs, finance costs, and any solar incentives or rebates for which you qualify.
+1. Determine the total costs of your investment, including all project expenses, installation costs, and finance costs, minus any solar incentives or rebates for which you qualify.

 2. Estimate the approximate annual electricity production of your system.